PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

 You will also need to install:

-* A few software packages that support Mbed Linux:
+* A few software packages that support building and developing on MBL:

     * bmap-tools.
     * curl.